Best Ski Helmets for Safety and Performance in 2025

 Q: Can I use a bike helmet for skiing?

-A: No, ski helmets are designed for cold weather and impact protection.
+A: No, ski helmets are designed for cold weather and impact types specific to skiing.

 A: Use mild soap and water; avoid harsh chemicals.